unicef/publicgoods-toolkit/community.md

 open-source licenses and most projects align on this point -- including the [DPG Standard](https://digitalpublicgoods.net/standard/).

-At the same time, some open source community members are offering "ethical source" licenses, such as the [Hippocratic License](https://firstdonoharm.dev/).
+At the same time, some open-source community members are offering "ethical source" licenses, such as the [Hippocratic License](https://firstdonoharm.dev/).
 These licenses restrict the use of DPGs